CD3/run/README.md

 # DESCRIPTION

-  `qrun` is a perl script that will run a set of commands.
+  `qrun` is a Python script that will run a set of commands.
   It is primarily useful for running commands that are expected to run for a long time, such as physics simulations.  `qrun` uses "handlers" to actually run the commands, and tries to automatically select the best handler to use to complete